Marusia massacre: Events

-The union, under the leadership of Domingo Soto, was afraid of reprisals, and especially of another massacre like the one that had happened only a few years before in San Gregorio, so they decided to take several preventive measures.
-They contacted the other mines, and proposed to blow up the railroad tracks in order to prevent the arrival of strikebreakers.
-The government, upon being apprised of the unrest, responded by sending forty soldiers under the command of captain Gilberto Troncoso, known as the "Hyena of San Gregorio" for his violent behaviour.
+The union, under the leadership of Domingo Soto (labor leader), was afraid of reprisals, especially another massacre like the one that had happened only a few years before in San Gregorio, so they decided to take several preventive measures.
+They contacted the other mines and proposed blowing up the railroad tracks to prevent the arrival of strikebreakers.
+Upon being apprised of the unrest, the government responded by sending forty soldiers under the command of Captain Gilberto Troncoso, known as the "Hyena of San Gregorio" for his violent behavior.

-The women of Marusia organized themselves under the leadership of Selva Saavedra, and decided to resist the advance of the troops.
+The women of Marusia organized themselves under the leadership of Selva Saavedra and decided to resist the advance of the troops.
 When the soldiers arrived, they entered the town shooting.
-A group of workers responded by throwing dynamite sticks at them, killing several soldiers and seizing their guns.
+A group of workers responded by throwing dynamite sticks at the soldiers, killing several of them and seizing their guns.
 Then the workers mounted a counteroffensive, taking over the explosives depot of the mine and cutting the telegraphic wires.
 Captain Troncoso was forced to retreat.

 The miners proceeded to arm the whole town (about 2,400 people).
-In an open assembly, the union leaders proposed to negotiate their surrender, while some miners advocated calling upon the help of the workers from other mines.
+In an open assembly, the union leaders proposed negotiating their surrender, while some miners advocated calling upon the help of the workers from other mines.
 In the end, a motion by Soto that the town priest be asked to mediate was adopted.

 The army reinforcements arrived in the form of a 300-man battalion under the command of Colonel Pedro Schultz.
 They attacked the town in the middle of the night and machine-gunned everyone in sight.
 Hundreds died, including women and children — the exact number was never properly established.
-A group of workers were able to mount a hasty defense, throwing dynamite sticks at the advancing troops, and they managed to kill 36 soldiers and to injure 64.
+A group of workers was able to mount a hasty defense, throwing dynamite sticks at the advancing troops, and they managed to kill 36 soldiers and injure 64.
 The surviving miners escaped with their families into the high mountains.
-This put an end to the immediate strike, but the conflict flared again less than two months later, and led to the La Coruña massacre.
+This put an end to the immediate strike, but the conflict flared again less than two months later, leading to the La Coruña massacre.

 Popular culture

-The film titled Letters from Marusia is based on a Patricio Manns novel (1974) inspired by these events.
+The film titled Letters from Marusia is based on the Patricio Manns novel (1974) inspired by these events.